mozilla/socorro-docs/docs/upgrade.rst

 copied to the mod-python directory and renamed 'collector.py'

-More information and details on the configuration file can be found at SocorroCollector.
+More information and details on the configuration file can be found at :ref:`collector-chapter`.
 Start by getting the '.../scripts/config/commonconfig.py.dist' and '.../scripts/config/collectorconfig.py.dist' and diff them with your current configs.
 Make changes as necessary.